HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

 Because George and Georgina User really just care about what's electronically conspicuous to them!

-## PART 2: THE UNIFIED TRANSPORT LAYER
+## PART 2: THE UNIFIED DATA ABSTRACTION

 The THING about data that is electronically conspicuous - let's call this EoT, the 'Elspic-of-Things', or the 'Electronic Conspicuity-of-Things' - is that data *that is observed as being electronically conspicuous* can be linear, tangental, or perpendicular.